FFY00/rfofthings/zammer/README.md

 # Zammer

-I don't want this being used for any illegal purposes so I renammed it to avoid search querries.
+I don't want this being used for any illegal purposes so I renammed it to avoid search queries.